lino-framework/welfare/docs/specs/vatless.rst

    :depth: 1
    :local:

-Code snipptest in this document are tested on the :mod:`lino_welfare.projects.gerd` demo project.
+Code snippets in this document are tested on the :mod:`lino_welfare.projects.gerd` demo project.

 >>> from lino import startup